Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Among the many changes domestication has brought into the lives of our canine companions, reproduction has also been affected, bringing substantial changes into the heat cycle and whelping habits of dogs.
 It is estimated that dogs were domesticated and separated from gray wolves about 15,000 years ago, when they started frequenting human settlements.

-Unlike grey wolves, which are generally monogamous, (breed only with one partner) with females going into heat in late winter so that pups are born in early spring and have time to grow strong before winter hits again, dogs have undergone substantial changes when it comes to reproduction.
+Unlike gray wolves, which are generally monogamous or breed only with one partner—with females going into heat in late winter so that pups are born in early spring and have time to grow strong before winter hits again—dogs have undergone substantial changes when it comes to reproduction.
 With more resources, better care, and less exposure to the harsh elements of the wild, dogs are not monogamous and have become promiscuous with females going into heat twice a year and virtually at any time.

 Dogs also tend to mature earlier.
 For instance, female dogs may mature physically and sexually around 7 and 10 months of age (this does not mean they should be bred on their first heat), whereas wolves are generally not mature until they are approximately 22 months.
 Male dogs are promiscuous and fertile year-round, whereas male wolves are more selective and monogamous.
 The male wolves' testes are even subject to atrophy when out of the breeding cycle, rendering them infertile, explains Steven R. Lindsay in his book Handbook of Applied Dog Behavior and Training (Iowa SP, 2000: Vol. 1).

 This predisposition for domesticated dogs to readily accept any sexual partner and be promiscuous is considered by many breeders as "a facet of domestication."

 So, is there a puppy season in dogs?
 Apparently not.
 Female dogs have bi-annual breeding cycles, and male dogs are willing to mate any time a female is in heat.
 This causes puppies to be born virtually at any time of the year.
 However, there are some exceptions to this rule.

 Some Exceptions to the Rule